Myopia or near sightedness, is one of the most common vision conditions.

 Why does myopia get worse every year?

 Once myopia starts, it generally gets worse as time goes on.
 If it gets worse at a fast rate, there is more chance of ending up with high myopia.
+There are ways to slow down the progression of this eye condition.
+These are discussed under Myopia Control and include low-dose atropine treatment, orthokeratology contact lenses, multifocal contact lenses and multifocal / bifocal glasses.

 Effects of myopia